saleor/storefront/docs/development.md

 pnpm run generate
 ```

-You need to run this command after each change in the `*.graphql` files.
+You need to run this command after each change in the `*.graphql` files or when you update your Saleor instance.

 ### Code formatting